 - Click on the pencil icon to open the edit environment page.

 - Click on the Add environment variable button.
+Alternatively, if you are importing environment variables from Postman, click on Import Postman variables.

 - Enter the variable name and value.
 If you are using a variable across different environments, make sure that the name matches exactly.
 Variable names are case sensitive.

 By using the conventional "screaming snake case," you can quickly distinguish environment variables from the other variables in a test.
+Examples: "API_URL", "ADMIN_USERNAME"

-Importing environment variables from Postman
+Import environment variables from Postman

 To import a pre-existing Postman environment into mabl, click the Import Postman variables button and upload the JSON of your Postman environment.
 Choose which variables to import, including editing their names and values.
 When you save the Import Postman variables form, the variables are added to the environment.